Program Innovation

 Join us for an evening of exploring the engineering world!
 Be part of hands-on design challenges, interact with diverse engineers, and become a community of future engineers.

-Exploring Engineering Day is dedicated to bringing together school-aged youth and role models in an opportunity to learn about the various fields of engineering, develop confidence, and peak their interest in STEAMED.
+Exploring Engineering Day is dedicated to bringing together school-aged youth and role models for an opportunity to learn about the various fields of engineering, develop confidence, and pique their interest in STEAMED.
 Youth will engage in hands-on challenges and interact with Portland-based engineers.

-Come and spend the day with the aspiring engineer in your life, completing tasks designed to encourage critical thinking.
-Meet like-minded youth to foster group thinking and support.
+Come and spend the day with an engineer completing activities and tasks designed to encourage critical thinking.
+Meet a supportive group of like-minded youth, work together, and form a support network.
 Talk to professionals in STEAMED to initiate mentorship, networking, and representation.

 Solve challenges while making friends